lsst-tstn/tstn-023/index.rst

    :alt: Network topology for the full system in shared memory mode

    Network topology for the full system in shared memory mode.
-   Even though all components are running, only the OpenSplice daemons communicates with each other over the network.
+   Even though all components are running, only the OpenSplice daemons communicate with each other over the network.

 Overall the preliminary results indicated that using the OpenSplice shared memory mode helps solve the issues we observed previously with a large scale system.